• Skip to main content

 Average House Price: £300,909

 The separate small towns of Huntingdon and St. Ives are around 18 miles north of Cambridge.
-They have good public transport into Cambridge including on The Busway guided bus service.
+They have good public transport into Cambridge including The Busway guided bus service.
 Huntingdon has a train station with a direct train to London.
 Property in Huntingdon and St. Ives is on average 30% cheaper than Cambridge.

 Yields here, in PE26, PE27, PE28 and PE29 are around 4-5%.